 Why are Luxury Brands Altering their Strategies?

-Gen Z as the New Consumers
+Gen Z as New Consumers

 Generation Z is now entering the workforce.
 This digitally native generation is becoming the main driver of the luxury industry.
 Consumers from this generation have different perceptions and preferences.

 Innovation and the convenience of purchasing capture them more than the aesthetics or high-grade materials of a product.
+Also, these consumers are more conscious of ecological changes happening around them.
+They favor brands that give enough importance to the Earth and its well-being.

 Rise of E-Commerce

-Digital commerce accelerated after the unexpected pandemic in 2020.
-Paired with the shift in the customer spectrum, the relative rise in e-commerce poses a challenge to luxury brands.
+Digital commerce accelerated after the unexpected Covid-19 pandemic in 2020.
+Paired with the shift in the customer spectrum, the exponential rise in e-commerce poses a challenge to luxury brands.
 These brands can no longer overlook the benefits of digitalized shopping.
 Through online promotions and sales, they have wider accessibility, more discoverability, and a better way of connecting with their target customers.

 Need for Customization